 Alison Celmer, SCS PreK-4 Co-Principal

-Alison Celmer is heading into her fifth year as the proud PreK-4 Principal at Shelburne Community School.
-Alison is currently participating in the Waddington Leadership training through the Center for Creative Leadership and is looking forward to engaging in Katie Novak’s work on Universal Design for Learning (UDL) and Inclusive Practices this year.
+Alison Celmer is heading into her seventh year as the proud PreK-4 Principal at Shelburne Community School.
 Alison has a background in Interior Design from The Ohio State University (Go Bucks!) which is what brought her to Vermont (from upstate New York) in 2004 - to pursue a career in residential interior design in Stowe.
 Alison has always enjoyed working and connecting with kids.
 Nannying (while designing) is what inspired her to go back to school through Johnson State College (remotely) to pursue a degree in Elementary Education.
 In 2011, she began her next journey as a Kindergarten Teacher, when she was honored with UVM’s Teacher of the Year.
-She was encouraged to take on more leadership roles, and after four years of teaching Kindergarten, she became a sixth grade literacy teacher and a K-8 Literacy Coach.
+After four years of teaching Kindergarten, she became a sixth-grade literacy teacher and a K-8 Literacy Coach.
 She continued this work while she completed her Masters in Educational Leadership and Curriculum & Assessment Development through Southern New Hampshire University.
 In 2017, she accepted her first administrative position at Champlain Valley School District.
-She is grateful for this opportunity and her creative and collaborative SCS Leadership team colleagues and her CVSD LEaD team.
-Her knowledge and excitement for bridging the design process with curriculum development and instructional delivery models to create inclusive practices for all is what really energizes her as a leader, mentor, and colleague.
-When she is not reading (or listening to) books about leadership, instructional practices, inclusive practices, design, and organization, she also enjoys listening to great music, dancing, hiking, walking, cruising on her bike, shopping, or dining around town.
+She is grateful for this opportunity and her collaborative SCS Leadership team colleagues and CVSD LEaD Team.
+Her knowledge and excitement for bridging the design process and data analysis with curriculum development and instructional delivery models to create inclusive practices for all is what really energizes her as a leader, mentor, and colleague.
+When she is not reading (or listening to) books about leadership, instructional practices, inclusive practices, design, and organization, she also enjoys listening to music, dancing, hiking, walking, cruising on her e-bike, shopping, or dining around town.